haruhi-dl/haruhi-dl/README.md

 [![Sasin stole 70 million PLN](https://img.shields.io/badge/Sasin-stole%2070%20million%20PLN-orange?style=flat-square)](https://www.planeta.pl/Wiadomosci/Polityka/Ile-kosztowaly-karty-wyborcze-Sasin-do-wiezienia-Wybory-odwolane)
 [![Trans rights!](https://img.shields.io/badge/Trans-rights!-5BCEFA?style=flat-square)](http://transfuzja.org/en/artykuly/trans_people_in_poland/situation.htm)

-This is a fork of [youtube-dl](https://yt-dl.org/), focused on bringing a fast, steady stream of updates.
+This is a hostile fork of [youtube-dl](https://yt-dl.org/), focused on bringing a fast, steady stream of updates.
 We'll do our best to merge patches to any site, not only youtube.

 Our main repository is on our GitLab: https://git.sakamoto.pl/laudompat/haruhi-dl